Riouken/cTab/README.md

 * Added night mode to TAD (switched via the DAY/NIGHT switch on the lower left)
 * Added night mode to Android and MicroDAGR (switches automatically based on light conditions outside)
 * Added ability to increase / decrease screen brightness of TAD (via BRT+/- rocker on lower right)
+* Replaced tablet model with new model made by Raspu

 ### 2.1.0 ###
 * Added basic TvT support, so now cTab will work on any side out of the box.
 Note: A stolen enemy device will currently _not_ provide you with enemy intel, instead the device will inherit your encryption key.